karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 - 6.0.8
 - 6.0

-One thing about the Microsoft tagging strategy is that the tags are NOT immutable, let's take the above example, when a new .NET6 runtime image is release there are some tags like "6.0" or "6.0-bullseye-slim" tags that are going to be removed from the current image and applied to the new one.
+One thing about the Microsoft tagging strategy is that some of the tags are NOT immutable, let's take the above example, when a new version of the .NET6 runtime image is going to be released there are some tags like "6.0" or "6.0-bullseye-slim" that are going to be removed from the current image and applied to the new one.
-That's an interesting strategy because every time you rebuild your enterprise application image if you're the "6.0" tag on the ``FROM`` statement you'll get always the most up to date .NET6 runtime image available.
+That's an interesting strategy because every time you rebuild your application image if you're using for example the "6.0" tag on the ``FROM`` statement you'll always get the most up to date .NET6 runtime base image available.

 For my platform images I'm going to use a similar approach with a couple of minor changes.

 - _{dotnet-version}-{os-version}-{versioning}_

-I have added a version at the end of the tag, that helps if the necessity to use a previous platform image arises in the future.
+I'm going to drop the "architecture os" part and I'm going to add a "versioning" at the end of the tag, that "versioning" helps if the necessity to use a previous version of a platform image arises in the future.
 This is how I will tag the platform images:

 - 6.0-bullseye-slim-1.0.0
 - 6.0-bullseye-slim-1.1.0
+- 6.0-bullseye-slim-1.2.0

 # **4. Building the .NET platform image creation/update process**

 ## **Key points**
-From the previous section I can extract the following key points to keep in mind when building this solution:
+From the previous sections I can extract the following key points to keep in mind when building this solution:

 - Platform images are going to be stored in AWS ECR.
-- Azure Pipelines to run the process of creation/update the platform images.
+- Azure Pipelines to execute the process of creation/update the platform images.
 - An Azure Pipeline scheduled trigger will be used to periodically check if any dotnet base image contains a new update.
+- Every platform image will have its own pipeline.
-- The ``Dockerfile`` for any platform image will be hosted on Azure DevOps Repos.
+- The ``Dockerfile`` for every platform image will be hosted on Azure DevOps Repos.
 - Every time a new version of a platform is created a notification to a Teams Channel needs to be sent.

 ## **Repository structure**

 The repository will have 2 main folder: A ``shared`` folder and a ``platform-images`` folder.

-Here's an example about how the repository will look like with a few platform images:
+Here's an example about how the repository will look like with a few platform images on it:
 ```bash
 |
 +---platform-images